mtimothy-vldb/DBSEE/README.md

 [**dbsee_tablemaxpi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablemaxpi.sql) tables with 5 or more primary index (PI) columns

 Generally, the smallest number of indexes should be used to get a well distributed table.
-Also, having a large number of PI columns means it may not be used if all of the PI columns are not used in joins.
+Also, when there is a large number of primary index (PI) columns in a table, the table may not be counted if these columns aren't all used in a join.

 [**dbsee_tablemultiset.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablemultiset.sql) multiset tables

 Multiset tables allow duplicate rows.
-They are ok to use **only** if duplicates are either ok (shouldn't be) or guaranteed to not exist in which case the faster insert times are a bonus over set tables.
+These tables are acceptable to use, but only if duplicates are either allowed (which is rare), or guaranteed not to exist.
+In this case, the faster insert times are preferred over set tables.

 [**dbsee_tablenopi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablenopi.sql) NOPI tables